MicrosoftDocs/cpp-docs/docs/standard-library/ios-base-class.md

 ### Remarks

-The static member function stores a `stdio` sync flag, which is initially **`true`**.
-When **`true`**, this flag ensures that operations on the same file are properly synchronized between the [`iostreams`](../standard-library/iostreams-conventions.md) functions and those defined in the C++ Standard Library.
+The static member function stores a `stdio` sync flag, which is initially `true`.
+When `true`, this flag ensures that operations on the same file are properly synchronized between the [`iostreams`](../standard-library/iostreams-conventions.md) functions and those defined in the C++ Standard Library.
 Otherwise, synchronization may or may not be guaranteed, but performance may be improved.
 The function stores *_Sync* in the `stdio` sync flag and returns its previous stored value.
 You can call it reliably only before performing any operations on the standard streams.

 ## <a name="unsetf"></a> `unsetf`

-Causes the specified flags to be off.
+Turns the specified flags off.

 ```cpp
 void unsetf(